CPK Insurance

 • Minnesota commercial auto minimum liability is $30,000/$60,000/$10,000, so delivery vehicle coverage should be checked against that floor if the florist uses a shop car or van.

-• Minnesota requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before a flower shop can open in a strip mall, shopping center, or downtown retail space.
+• Most commercial leases in Minnesota require proof of general liability coverage, so landlords may ask for evidence before a flower shop can open in a strip mall, shopping center, or downtown retail space.

 • Coverage terms can vary by carrier, so florists should confirm whether refrigeration spoilage, hired auto, or non-owned auto protection is included or available by endorsement.